Politics of Georgia (country): Rose Revolution and Saakashvili presidency

 The new Georgian government launched large reforms to curb the crumbling infrastructure and deep-seated corruption that had been inherited after a decade of civil conflicts.
 The radical reforms were enacted in the police, with the entire police force being dismissed in 2004 to root out corruption.
 The government introduced the liberal economic reforms aimed at attracting foreign investment and abolished several ministries and governmental departments.
 Large-scale privatization was implemented, labor legislation was liberalized, healthcare was privatized, import tariffs were lowered, a capital control was abolished, taxes were lowered, many governmental regulatory agencies were disbanded and a ban on foreign ownership of Georgian land was repealed.
 The reforms in education led to massive firings in the academic sector to remove Soviet era leadership.
 The local self-government was centralized, which led to the abolition of thousands of elected village councils.
 The legislation concerning thieves-in-law was tightened to reduce the influence of the underworld on the public life.
 This led to mass incarceration.
 In 2005, the Parliament passed the General Education Act, restricting the teaching of religion in schools and the use of religious symbols in the school space for devotional purposes.

 The post-revolution government enjoyed large popular support in the starting years, confirmed in the 2004 presidential election that gave Saakashvili 97% of the vote and in that same year's parliamentary election that gave the National Movement a clear majority in the legislature.
 The new government has achieved considerable progress in eradicating corruption.
 In 2008 Transparency International ranked Georgia 67th in its Corruption Perceptions Index, with a score of 3.9 points out of 10 possible.
 This represented the best result among the CIS countries and a dramatic improvement on Georgia's score since 2004, when the country was ranked 133rd with 2.0 points.
 The rates of crimes was also reduced and Georgia became one of the safest countries.
 The GDP increased significantly in the first four years, although the economic reforms failed to reduce poverty and substantially increase the standards of living.
 Scandals such as Sandro Girgvliani murder case eventually decreased the popularity of the government.

 The government removed provisions in the Criminal Code which criminalized libel, supposedly to protect freedom of speech of the media.
-However, the media pluralism remained low.
-The opposition TV channels faced significant difficulties in obtaining news broadcasting license from the Georgian National Communications Commission.
+However, media pluralism remained low.
+Opposition TV channels faced significant difficulties in obtaining news broadcasting license from the Georgian National Communications Commission.
 During the 2007 Georgian demonstrations, thousands of Georgians dissatisfied with the Saakashvili's rule protested peacefully in the streets of Tbilisi and Batumi.
 The government responded by raiding the protests and shutting down the opposition channels such as TV Imedi and Kavkasia.
 These events led to the eventual departure of Nino Burjanadze from the ruling coalition in 2008.
 Along with the death of Zurab Zhvania in 2005, this allowed Saakashvili to concentrate all state powers, assisted by a few powerful officials (including Interior Minister Vano Merabishvili, Justice Minister Zurab Adeishvili, and Defense Minister Davit Kezerashvili).